Oldranda1414/AutoDev/docs/testing.md

 All test will be run with the following strategies:

 - Laboratories for the [__Advanced Software Modelling and Design__](https://www.unibo.it/it/studiare/insegnamenti-competenze-trasversali-moocs/insegnamenti/insegnamento/2025/483706) as test projects.
 These projects are a good testing ground for the abilities of LLMs to generate dev env configurations for non trivial projects.
-- All tests are being run multiple times in a Monte Carlo Simulation style to extrapolate success rates of various tests.
-This is necessary due to the stochastic nature of LLMs.
 - All the models made available through AutoDev have been tested for every category and lab.
 - A test is considered passed if commands that would be run in the development workflow execute correctly in the development enviroment obtained from the configuration AutoDev generated.